handlebars-lang/docs/src/guide/expressions.md

 _Whitespace_ `!` `"` `#` `%` `&` `'` `(` `)` `*` `+` `,` `.` `/` `;` `<` `=` `>` `@` `[` `\` `]` `^` `` ` `` `{` `|` `}`
 `~`

+In addition, the words `true`, `false`, `null` and `undefined` are only allowed in the first part of a path expression.

-To reference a property that is not a valid identifier, you can use segment-literal notation, `[`:
+To reference a property that is not a valid identifier, you can use segment-literal notation, `[`.
+You may not include a closing `]` in a path-literal, but all other characters are allowed.

+JavaScript-style strings, `"` and `'`, may also be used instead `[` pairs.

 <ExamplePart examplePage="/examples/literal-segments.md" show="template" />

-In the example above, the template will treat the `each` parameter roughly equivalent to this javascript:
-`articles[10]['#comments']`

-You may not include a closing `]` in a path-literal, but all other characters are fair game.

-JavaScript-style strings, `"` and `'`, may also be used vs. `[` pairs.
+## HTML-escaping

 ::: v-pre